Chasan History, Family Crest & Coats of Arms

 The Anglo-Saxon name Chasan comes from the family having resided in Caston, a small village in the county of Norfolk.
 The surname was originally seen in the Old English form Cattstun, and was also an occupational name for a person who kept watch over a feudal castle.

 The surname Chasan was first found in Cambridgeshire where they held a family seat as Lords of the Manor.
 After the Battle of Hastings in 1066, William, Duke of Normandy, having prevailed over King Harold, granted most of Britain to his many victorious Barons.
 It was not uncommon to find a Baron, or a Bishop, with 60 or more Lordships scattered throughout the country.
 These he gave to his sons, nephews and other junior lines of his family and they became known as under-tenants.
 They adopted the Norman system of surnames which identified the under-tenant with his holdings so as to distinguish him from the senior stem of the family.
 After many rebellious wars between his Barons, Duke William, commissioned a census of all England to determine in 1086, settling once and for all, who held which land.
 He called the census the Domesday Book, indicating that those holders registered would hold the land until the end of time.
 Hence, Causton in 1086 was held by Hardwin of Scales, a Norman Baron, and, conjecturally, the ancient ancestor of this surname.
 The village is on Roman Ermine Street, as in Turdor times became a coaching village.

 Early History of the Chasan family

-Another 365 words (26 lines of text) covering the years 1279, 1327, 1335 and 1500 are included under the topic Early Chasan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chasan research.
+Another 183 words (13 lines of text) covering the years 1279, 1327, 1335 and 1500 are included under the topic Early Chasan History in all our PDF Extended History products and printed products wherever possible.

 Chasan Spelling Variations